Lower Bounds for Shared-Memory Leader Election under Bounded Write Contention: Model, Preliminaries, and Problem Statement

-A processor $p$ is said to be \emph{poised} to perform step $e$, which could be a read or a write, in configuration $C$ if $e$ is the next step that $p$ will perform given $C$.
-Given a valid configuration $C$ and a valid next step $e$ by $p$, we denote the configuration after $e$ is performed by $p$ as $Ce$.
+Given a configuration $C$ and a valid next step $e$ by $p$, we denote the configuration after $e$ is performed by $p$ as $Ce$.
 An \emph{execution} $E$ is simply a sequence of such valid steps by processors, starting at the initial configuration.
 Thus, a configuration is \emph{reachable} if there exists an execution $E$ resulting in $C$.

-In the following, we will pay particular attention to \emph{solo} processor executions, that is, executions $E$ in which only a single processor $p$ takes steps.
+For any set of processors $Q$, execution $E$ is $Q$ -\emph{independent} if only the processors in $Q$ perform steps in $E$ and no processor reads from or writes to a register which was previously written to by some other processor in $Q$. we will pay particular attention to \emph{solo} processor executions, that is, executions $E$ which is ${p}$ independent for some processor $p$.
+Alternatively, we will call such execution a $p$-\emph{solo} execution.
+For any set $Q$ and processor $p \in Q$, any $Q$-\emph{independent} execution is indistinguishable from its $\emph{solo}$ execution, which is given by the steps which $p$ performed in $E$.

+Notice that an empty execution is $Q$ -\emph{independent}, for any set of processors $Q$.
+Also, for any $Q$-\emph{independent} execution $E$ and processor $p \in Q$, the execution, which is given by removing steps performed by $p$ from $E$, is ($Q\setminus p$)-\emph{independent} and indistinguishable from $E$, for the processors in $Q\setminus p$.

 Our progress requirement for algorithms will be \emph{obstruction-freedom}~\cite{herlihy2003obstruction}, also known as \emph{solo-termination}~\cite{JTT}.
-Specifically, an algorithm satisfies this condition if, from any reachable configuration $C$, any processor $p$ must eventually return a decision in every $p$-solo extension of $C$, i.e. in every extension $C \alpha_p$ such that $\alpha_p$ only consists of steps by $p$.
+Specifically, an algorithm satisfies this condition if, from any reachable configuration $C$, any processor $p$ must eventually return a decision in every $p$-solo execution which starts at $C$, i.e. in every extension $C \alpha_p$ such that $\alpha_p$ only consists of steps by $p$.

-In the following, we will prove lower bounds for the following simplified variant of the leader election problem.

 \begin{definition}[Weak Leader Election] In the Weak Leader Election problem, each participating processor starts with its own identifier as input, and must return either \emph{win} or \emph{lose}.
 The following must hold: \begin{enumerate} \item (Leader Uniqueness) In any execution, at most a single processor can return \emph{win}. \item (Solo Output) Any processor must return \emph{win} in any execution in which it executes solo. \end{enumerate} \end{definition} We note that this variant does not fully specify return values in contended executions---in particular, under this definition, all processors may technically return \emph{lose} if they are certain that they are not in a solo execution---and does not require linearizability~\cite{HW}, so it is weaker than test-and-set.
 Our results will apply to this weaker problem variant.